AdvancedDesign

 with Eisuke Tachikawa

-In an era of intensifying climate disasters and environmental crises, how can design help humanity adapt and survive?
-This course explores design responses to catastrophic events—from typhoons and earthquakes to floods and climate emergencies—through the lens of evolutionary adaptation.
+In an era of escalating climate disasters, how can design help humanity adapt and endure?
+This course examines design responses to catastrophe—from earthquakes and typhoons to floods and climate emergencies—through the lens of evolutionary adaptation.

-Through case studies of actual disasters—Super Typhoon Yolanda, the 2011 Japan earthquake, unprecedented floods—students will prototype adaptive solutions for emergency shelter, disaster communication, resource distribution, and community resilience.
-The goal: designs that don't just survive disasters but evolve stronger through them.
+Through global case studies and hands-on prototyping, students design adaptive solutions for shelter, communication, resource distribution, and community resilience—creating work that doesn’t just survive disaster, but grows stronger through it.

 Learning Outcomes

-Evolutionary Crisis Response: Master the iterative process of variation and selection, understanding how alternating between divergent creativity and adaptive filtering produces resilient solutions for disaster contexts.
+• Evolutionary Crisis Response — Master the iterative cycle of variation and selection, learning how to balance divergent creativity with adaptive filtering to produce resilient solutions for disaster contexts.

-Disaster-Adaptive Design: Create design interventions specifically for climate disasters—floods, typhoons, earthquakes, droughts—learning from nature's tested survival strategies.
+• Disaster-Adaptive Design — Design targeted interventions for climate disasters—floods, typhoons, earthquakes, and droughts—drawing on nature’s proven survival strategies.

-ADAPTMENT Implementation: Apply the ADAPTMENT framework to design urban systems that can absorb, deflect, and recover from catastrophic events like living organisms.
+• ADAPTMENT Implementation — Apply the ADAPTMENT framework to design urban systems that absorb, adapt, and recover from catastrophic events—much like living organisms.

-Variation-Selection Cycles: Practice the fundamental evolutionary process: generating multiple design mutations, then selecting solutions based on environmental pressures and survival criteria.
+• Variation-Selection Cycles — Practice the core evolutionary process by generating multiple design mutations and selecting solutions based on environmental pressures and survival criteria.

-Biomimetic Disaster Solutions: Draw from nature's disaster responses—how forests recover from fires, how coral reefs buffer storms, how ecosystems rebuild after destruction.
+• Biomimetic Disaster Solutions — Draw inspiration from nature’s disaster responses—how forests regenerate after fire, how coral reefs buffer storms, and how ecosystems rebuild after disruption.

-Community Resilience Design: Develop both hardware (infrastructure) and software (social systems) that help communities prepare for, respond to, and recover from disasters.
+• Community Resilience Design — Create both hardware (infrastructure) and software (social systems) solutions that enable communities to prepare for, respond to, and recover from disasters.

-Adaptive Iteration: Learn to rapidly prototype and evolve designs under crisis conditions, embracing failure as part of the evolutionary selection process.
+• Adaptive Iteration — Learn to rapidly prototype and evolve designs under crisis conditions, treating failure as a vital part of the evolutionary selection process.

 Schedule